 Top

 “Welcome to Costa Rica.
-Take care on the riverbank, there is a very large crocodile, he visits us most days and he’s angrier than he looks”, warned the pleasant receptionist behind the Tilajari Resort’s desk.
+Take care on the riverbank, there is a very large crocodile, he visits us most days and he’s even angrier than he looks”, warned the pleasant receptionist behind the Tilajari Resort’s desk.

-Naturally, we quickly dumped our heavy bags in our room and headed straight to the top of the grassy bank that overlooked the river through a tangle of trees.
-As predicted there he was.
-Just a few metres below us, lazing on the baked mud, half in and half out of the khaki-green water.
-The receptionist hadn’t exaggerated his size.
-He was enormous.
+Our buddy was enormous.
 His scaly body stretched at least four, maybe five meters from the end of his powerful jaws to the tip of his tail that occasionally splashed the water with a violent twitch.
-Thankfully, we felt quite safe as the riverbank was much lower down than the hotel grounds and the croc, and his friends, remained safely contained within the confines of the shallow ravine.
+Thankfully, we felt quite safe as the riverbank was much lower down than the hotel grounds and the croc, and the rest of his friends, remained safely contained within the confines of the shallow ravine.

 Crocodile At the Tilaraji Resort Costa Rica